 When it comes to making long-term profit through gambling, managing your betting bank correctly and finding the right staking plan is as important as identifying a winning strategy based on finding value in the market.
 Even if you have an edge and can identify value – which is where the bookies offer higher odds than you’d expect – you could still find yourself out of pocket with a depleted betting bank if your staking plan is not up to scratch.

 If you believe you have a significant edge on a particular bet, then your stake would be larger than a bet in which you only had a slight edge.
-For example, if you were and English Premiership fan betting on Tottenham to win at evens, you could place a 15% stake if you had a significant edge or a 5% stake if you had less of an edge, as calculated using the Kelly formula.
+For example, if you were an English Premiership fan betting on Tottenham to win at evens, you could place a 15% stake if you had a significant edge or a 5% stake if you had less of an edge, as calculated using the Kelly formula.

 Using the Tottenham example above, betting on Spurs to win at evens (decimal odds of 2.0) with a 53% probability and £500 bank would result in the following calculation:

 A couple of points for consideration when using the formula.
-If you have a zero edge – i.e. your probability is the same as the bookies’ – then the Criterion states that you should not bet.
+If you have a zero edge – i.e. your probability is the same as the bookies’ – then the Kelly Criterion states that you should not bet.
 Similarly, if you have a negative edge – i.e. your probability is lower than the bookies’ – then you could either avoid the bet or you could consider laying it.

 The main – and somewhat significant – flaw to the Kelly Criterion is that it assumes that you know the true probability of an event happening.
 Whereas this is easier to ascertain when flipping a coin, it becomes near on impossible to predict for a football game involving 22 players or a horserace with 10 runners.

 Another drawback is that the percentage result from the Criterion is often a significant proportion of your bank balance, meaning that large stakes may be required.

 A common strategy employed by some gamblers to overcome the two issues above is to use a ½ Kelly or even a ¼ Kelly strategy to ensure they are not overexposed – this is simply halving or quartering the suggested Kelly stake.

 Whether the Kelly Criterion is the right approach for you comes down to personal preference.
-It is sensible to approach your betting in a professional manner though, so concepts such as bank management and staking plans should be in your thinking.
-If it’s not using Kelly, then simple concepts related to the theory such as ensuring you research your bets, creating a betting bank separate to your other accounts and eliminating emotion from any betting decisions can significantly help.
+It is sensible to approach your betting in a professional manner though, so concepts such as bank management and staking plans should be in your thinking while trying some of the best sports betting websites.